nichia/nichia.github.io/_posts/2019-06-26-deploying_sinatra_app_to_heroku.markdown

 ---
 layout: post
 title:      "Deploying Sinatra App to Heroku "
-date:       2019-06-27 01:32:53 +0000
+date:       2019-06-26 21:32:53 -0400
 permalink:  deploying_sinatra_app_to_heroku
 ---

-To deploy My-Favetools, a Sinatra app to Heroku is a simpler than the React JS/Rails app.
+To deploy My-Favetools, a Sinatra app to Heroku is a simpler process than when I deployed the React/Rails app to Heroku.

 ## Postgresql
 Heroku does not support Sqlite3 database.
-First order of business is to manually convert My-Favetools app to use Postgresql.
+So the first order of business for me to deploy my sinatra project is to manually convert the sqlite3 database to Postgresql.

 The steps to migrate to Postgresql are: